The hamlet of Peterboro is located in the Town of Smithfield, in the center of Madison County, New York 13134.

 315-684-9022

 The Peterboro Area Museum is located at the east end of the Peterboro Green, in the former schoolhouse of the Home for Destitute Children of Madison County, built in 1899.
-The museum is open from June to September on Sundays, 2-4 with the following exceptions:
+The museum is open from June to September on Sundays, 2-4.
+Please call to arrange special visits.

 Exhibits include Peterboro Glass, the Madison County Home for Destitute Children, Gerrit Smith’s Family and their accomplishments, the Underground Railroad in Peterboro, Early Businesses, Elizabeth Smith Miller’s Dress Reform, and Gerrit Smith Miller’s contributions to soccer and the Holstein Friesian cattle industry.